zoundibona/K8sWebhook/README.md

 Kindly check into the github repository for the flask script called (webhookserver.py), the same script does both mutation and validation, for mutation the path is server.webhook.com:5000/mutate while for the validation the path is server.webhook.com:5000/validate. <br>

-The server.webhook.com is the webhook server name, it is not public, a static DNS entry has been added in Kubernetes core dns to resolve the dns name to static IP of the device hosting the server.
+The server.webhook.com is the webhook server name, it is not public, a static DNS entry has been added in Kubernetes Core DNS to resolve the DNS name to static IP of the device hosting the server.
 In case you want to host over Internet which I do not advise make sure you have a public domain.

 You can check the file mutate-webhook.yaml to see the configuration of the Mutating Webhook Configuration and validate-webhook.yaml for the Validating Webhook Configuration, they are available in this github repository  <br>